 As an active ingredient in drugs

-There are drugs that contain active substances that are structured like gamma-aminobutyric acid.
-These so-called GABA derivatives or analogues can cross the blood-brain barrier and therefore have a similar effect there as GABA.
+There are drugs that contain active ingredients that are structured like gamma-aminobutyric acid.
+These so-called GABA derivatives or analogues can cross the blood-brain barrier and therefore exert a similar effect there as GABA.
 Examples of such derivatives are

 Drugs with these active ingredients are mainly used to treat epilepsy, narcolepsy, anxiety disorders, psychosomatic disorders and sleep disorders.
 Some of these drugs require a prescription.